yR-DEV/learningAngular/Unit-2/03-custom-filters.md

 Remember that filters are just functions to which we pass input and get some returned output to display.
 Every filter needs to return a function that takes a single argument:

+- EVERY FILTER NEEDS A RETURN FUNCTION THAT TAKES A SINGLE ARG

 ```js
 app.filter('kebab', function () {
   return function (input) {